noahlevenson/wasmface/readme.md

 Wasmface comes with [human-face.js](https://github.com/noahlevenson/wasmface/src/models/human-face.js), a cascade classifier model trained to detect faces.
 It's a 20-layer cascade consisting of 300 features.
 The model was trained on ~13,000 positive examples from [LFW-a](https://www.openu.ac.il/home/hassner/data/lfwa/) and ~10,000 negative examples generated from stock photos.

-You can also create your own models using [wasmface-trainer](https://github.com/noahlevenson/wasmface/src/wasmface-trainer.cpp), a native executable tool which implements the training phase of the framework.
+You can also create your own models using [wasmface-trainer](https://github.com/noahlevenson/wasmface/src/wasmface-trainer.cpp), a native executable tool that implements the training phase of the framework.
 Viola-Jones is particularly suited for detecting human faces, but TK TK.

 Features: